 - Hip hop artists sell movies.
 Lizzo and Cardi B are two of the hottest female music artists of 2019.
 Cardi’s B is bold about sharing her history as a former stripper and her song, “Money” is used in the film’s trailer.
 It’s the perfect soundtrack to the craziness that motivates the characters in Hustlers.

 - Promotion is key to a big opening weekend.
-The Hustlers cast has been to film festivals, appeared at screenings and done round-the-clock interviews leading up to the opening weekend.
+The Hustlers cast has been to film festivals, appeared at screenings, and did round-the-clock interviews leading up to the opening weekend.
 Last year, when I shared my review of Widows on my personal Facebook page, most of my friends had no idea the film was out and that Viola Davis was the lead character.

 I’d love to hear your thoughts if you saw Hustlers, Widows, both or neither film.
 What do you think about the new way women-led films are trending in Hollywood?

-Both films have so many parallels about desperate women, desperate mothers and a male-money-dominated society.
+Both films have so many parallels between desperate women, desperate mothers, and a male-money-dominated society.
 Jennifer Lopez’s character dropped some memorable lines about money, power and sex in the United States.
 I can foresee two of her gems becoming memes!

 Note: Don’t rush out of the theater when you see Hustlers.
 There are a few bonus scenes after the credits.

 In case you missed it, I also pointed out the similarities between the women of Black Panther and Oceans 8.